-The New York State Vehicle and Traffic Law provides for hundreds of different traffic violations, however the majority of tickets issued by the police and New York State Troopers are for speeding, cell phone violations, disobey traffic control device, crossing over hazard markings, unsafe lane change, suspended license tickets, portable electronic device violations, texting tickets, HOV violations, failing to signal, failing to yield, passing a stop sign, red light violations, failing to yield to an emergency vehicle, reckless driving, revoked registration, trucking violations, driving while intoxicated, driving while ability impaired due to drugs and no insurance tickets.
+The New York State Vehicle and Traffic Law provides for hundreds of different traffic violations; however, the majority of tickets issued by the police and New York State Troopers are for speeding, cell phone violations, disobeying traffic control devices, crossing over hazard markings, unsafe lane change, suspended license tickets, portable electronic device violations, texting tickets, HOV violations, failing to signal, failing to yield, passing a stop sign, red light violations, failing to yield to an emergency vehicle, reckless driving, revoked registration, trucking violations, driving while intoxicated, driving while ability impaired due to drugs and no insurance tickets.

 From the first time I spoke with him he walked me through the whole process from A to Z. He was able to get all 3 of my tickets dismissed with NO points and NO fines.Evan C.